Tess Richey's mother, sisters sue police, killer over anguish caused by her murder

 “No amount of money can ever make up for the loss of Tess,” the family’s lawyer Michael Smitiuch said during a virtual news conference on Wednesday.
 “Through this lawsuit, Tess’s family seeks answers, accountability, and justice.”

-Parties named in the lawsuit include 23-year-old Kalen Schlatter, the man convicted in Richey’s killing, the Toronto Police Services Board, Police Chief Mark Saunders, two Toronto police officers tasked with investigating Richey's disappearance, the owners of the bar Richey was at on the night she was murdered, the owners of the property where her body was eventually found, and the construction company hired to renovate that property.
+Parties named in the lawsuit include 23-year-old Kalen Schlatter, the man convicted in Richey’s killing, the Toronto Police Services Board, Police Chief Mark Saunders, two Toronto police officers who were tasked with searching for Richey after she disappeared, the owners of the bar Richey was at on the night she was murdered, the owners of the property where her body was eventually found, and the construction company hired to renovate that property.

 None of the allegations have been proven in court and the defendants have not yet filed their statements of defence.